benknoble/benknoble.github.io/_posts/2025-10-13-framework-gentoo-network-hang.md

     - similarly with `s/restart/stop`, and `pkill -9 NetworkManager` has no effect!
-        - I didn't understand how `zap` worked at the time, so I wonder if that would have helped :thinking:
+      - I didn't understand how `zap` worked at the time, but it turns out not to help
       - shutting down complains about not stopping the NetworkManager, too
+    - Turns out, `wpa_supplicant` is also in "D" status!
+And owned by init.
+Hm.
+    - `grep -R wpa /var/logs` reminded me I needed to create `/etc/wpa_supplicant/wpa_supplicant.conf`.
+(I've done so since.)

 I checked my hardware with `lspci`, which I'd fortunately installed during the main system installation process, and with `lspci -k` I found out my network